brrygrdn/corundum/README.md

   This will create package.box in your working directory.
 This file can be distributed to your team directly so they can skip steps 1-5.

 6. Add the packaged VM to Vagrant for future use

   ```
   vagrant box add corundum package.box
   ```

 7. Cleanup

   Before provisioning a corundum-based VM in one of your projects, make sure you tear down the VM used to create the packaged version by going to your working directory for this repo and running:

   ```
-  vagrant destroy
+  vagrant halt
   ```

   This ensures forwarded ports are free for new VMs.

 ### A note on Vagrantfile.pkg

 This file contains some default ports and symlinks that are duplicated in the main Vagrantfile.
-Feel free to omit this if you would rather set these directly in your project's Vagrantfile.
+Feel free to omit this if you would rather set these directly in your project's Vagrantfile.-/**

 ## Using Corundum in a project